tedee-com/tedee-api-doc/docs/source/howtos/get-and-sync-locks.rst

 How to get and sync locks
 =========================

-For this tutorial let's consider that you have one or more locks and you need to get their data and then sync their states periodically.
+For the purpose of this tutorial, let's assume that you possess one or more locks, and it is essential to retrieve their data initially and subsequently synchronize their states at regular intervals.

 Get user locks
 ---------------------

-First thing that you need to do is to use endpoint :doc:`Get all locks <../endpoints/lock/get-all>`.
-This endpoint will return full data of all currently logged user locks.
+The first step in managing your locks is to retrieve the complete list of locks assigned to your account.
+To do this, use the :doc:`Get all locks <../endpoints/lock/get-all>` endpoint.
+This endpoint will return detailed information for each lock associated with the currently logged-in user's account, providing a comprehensive overview of all your locks and their current statuses.

 **Sample request**